enketo/enketo-website/README.md

 Feedback and contributions are welcome, even if it's just a spelling error.
 Please [open an issue](https://github.com/enketo/enketo-website/issues/new) or send a PR.

+## License

+See [LICENSE.md](./LICENSE.md).
+Images, graphic design, and branding used in this repository does not fall under in this license.

 ## Acknowledgements